Pacific Proving Grounds: Operation Ivy (1952)

 Two weapons were detonated at the Enewetak Atoll as part of Operation Ivy in 1952.
 One of them, Ivy King, was the largest pure-fission bomb ever detonated, with a yield of 500 kilotons, and the other, Ivy Mike, was the first hydrogen bomb device (it was too large to be an actual weapon), with a yield of 10.4 Mt.

 Operation Castle (1954)

 Six very large nuclear tests were conducted at the Bikini Atoll and the Enewetak Atoll as part of Operation Castle in 1954.
 The most notable was Castle Bravo, which was the first deployable (dry fuel) hydrogen bomb developed by the United States.
 Its yield, at 15 Mt, was over twice as powerful as was predicted, and remains the largest weapon ever detonated by the United States.
 It spread nuclear fallout over a wide area, including the Enewetak Atoll, Rongerik Atoll, Ailinginae Atoll, and Rongelap Atoll.
 The U.S. Navy evacuated the islanders within the next few days, but many of the natives were exposed to radiation prior to evacuation.
-The fishermen aboard the Japanese fishing vessel, the Daigo Fukuryu Maru, were additionally exposed and one man died soon after from complications of radiation sickness, resulting in considerable international controversy.
+The fishermen aboard the Japanese fishing vessel Daigo Fukuryu Maru were also exposed, and one man died soon after from complications of radiation sickness, resulting in considerable international controversy.